tensorflow/docs/site/en/api_docs/python/tf/keras/callbacks/ModelCheckpoint.md

 `save_best_only`
 </td>
 <td>
-if `save_best_only=True`, the latest best model according to the quantity monitored will not be overwritten.
+if `save_best_only=True`, it only saves when the model is considered the "best" and the latest best model according to the quantity monitored will not be overwritten.
 If `filepath` doesn't contain formatting options like `{epoch}` then `filepath` will be overwritten by each new better model.
 </td>
 </tr><tr>
 <td>
 `mode`
 </td>
 <td>
-one of {auto, min, max}.
+one of {'auto', 'min', 'max'}.
 If `save_best_only=True`, the decision to overwrite the current save file is made based on either the maximization or the minimization of the monitored quantity.
 For `val_acc`, this should be `max`, for `val_loss` this should be `min`, etc. In `auto` mode, the direction is automatically inferred from the name of the monitored quantity.
 </td>
 </tr><tr>
 <td>